jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I feel so lethargic man... damn I gotta keep the fire going if I want to escape my current life situation

+11:27 AM

+Alright so I'll move 20 to 26 (across), this should address the left/back issue

+I'll move GPIO 1 to 7 (next to it)

+I'll move 22 to 18 (center)

 ---